commercelayer/commercelayer-docs-resources/gift_card_recipients/object.md

 # The gift card recipient object

-A gift card recipient object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/gift_card_recipients endpoint</b>.
+A gift card recipient object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/gift_card_recipients` endpoint.

 ## Fields